Skip to main content

 A use case for this is:

-1. A request is received on an Inbound HTTP component (with Exchange pattern set to Request reply).
+1. A request is received on an Inbound HTTPS component (with Exchange pattern set to Request reply).

 2. An external PDF file is fetched in the bottom output flow of the Enrich component.